saldanaj27/compass/README.md

 ## Why Compass

 **It remembers you.** Your profile builds automatically from conversations.
-Tell it you're weak on system design once — it won't ask again, but it will hold you to improving it.
+Tell it you're struggling with attention mechanisms once — it won't ask again, but it will hold you to working through it.

 **It's direct.** No "great job!" for doing the bare minimum.
 Compass asks what's blocking you, calls out avoidance, and pushes you to be specific about commitments.

 **It's personal.** When you add a goal, Compass asks about YOUR situation before generating tasks.
-Not generic "study 20 hours of algorithms" — specific tasks based on your experience, weaknesses, and timeline.
+Not generic "study ML for 40 hours" — specific tasks based on your background, gaps, and timeline.

 **It's local.** Your data stays on your machine in a SQLite database.
 Only API calls go to Anthropic's Claude for conversation.
 No accounts, no cloud sync, no tracking.